eagles-project/skywalker/docs/installation.md

 + Reliable C and C++ compilers (like GCC and Clang)
 + A decent Fortran compiler (like GFortran or Intel's `ifort`)

+You can also build Skywalker on Windows.
+It has been tested with Visual Studio 2022 Community Edition with the Intel oneAPI Fortran Classіc (`ifort`) compiler.
+Your mileage may vary if you use different versions of Visual Studio or a different Fortran compiler.

 ## Clone the Repository

 First, go get the [source code](https://github.com/eagles-project/skywalker)